-A Fast-Track accelerated progression option has previously been available to students in the BSN to DNP Program who were admitted in Catalog Year 2021 or before.
+A Fast-Track accelerated progression option has previously been available to students in the BSN to DNP program who were admitted in Catalog Year 2021 or before.
 The benefit of Fast-Track at that time was the ability to complete the program one semester sooner.
-This is accomplished by taking 5-6 hours of Residency (depending upon specialty track) and NU 973 DNP Project III in the last semester.
 BSN-DNP students admitted in Catalog Year 2022 and later are automatically enrolled in a Fast-Track option.
 Those students may elect to slow their progression in the final two semesters of the program if desired.